marco090999/Temperature-and-Age-predictions-of-young-stars/README.md

 - Visualisation of the temperature predictions on the test set.
 - Bootstrap procedure: Once the temperature predictions are obtained, it is necessary to derive the standard error associated with these predictions.
 To achieve this, we implemented a bootstrap procedure based on the neural network architecture described above.
 While the model assessment was carried out using 10-fold cross-validation, for the bootstrap procedure we adopted an early stopping criterion instead of cross-validation in order to reduce computational cost.
 Importantly, the architecture and hyperparameters of the network (5 layers, 50 epochs, batch size = 8, Adam optimizer, MAE loss) were kept fixed.
 Preliminary tests showed that the results obtained with early stopping were highly consistent with those from cross-validation, thus justifying the use of this more efficient procedure during the bootstrap phase.
 - Visualisation of the predicted standard error values by bootstrap procedure.

 ---

+### R Code with age prediction results
+The R script can be found in the `Usage/` folder: **code_age_final_results.R**.
+These codes are useful to explore the predicted age results.
+Contents:
+- Load of all the necessary datasets.
+- Example on NGC2244 young star cluster of age predictions.
+Specifically, in this phase we predict 100 perturbated ages for each star of the cluster.
+- Create the dataset with all the important values for each cluster related to age predictions.
+- Compare our age predictions with the values obtained by Jeffries et al. (2023) in "The Gaia-ESO Survey: empirical estimates of stellar ages from lithium equivalent widths (EAGLES)".

+---